The 20/20 Experience: Critical reception

 The 20/20 Experience received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 39 reviews.
-Sputnikmusic's Sobhi Youssef called it "expertly" written and produced, and cited it as a "profound manifestation" of recent innovations in R&B. Mikael Wood of the Los Angeles Times found its elaborate structures ambitious in the vein of Stevie Wonder, Prince, and Michael Jackson.
+Sputnikmusic's Sobhi Youssef called it "expertly" written and produced, and cited it as a "profound manifestation" of recent innovations in R&B. Mikael Wood of the Los Angeles Times found its elaborate structures ambitious in the tradition of Stevie Wonder, Prince, and Michael Jackson.
 Andy Gill of The Independent called it "diversely enjoyable" and viewed Timbaland's production as solid, albeit not innovative.
-Jody Rosen, writing for Rolling Stone, said that, although it lacks songs as immediate as Timberlake's previous hits, the album's multidimensional music eventually "sinks its teeth in, even on the wooziest songs."
-Jordan Sargent of Spin called it a "sonic wonder" and said that the songs are ingenious enough to justify their lengths.
+Jody Rosen, writing for Rolling Stone, said although The 20/20 Experience lacks songs as immediate as Timberlake's previous hits, the album's multidimensional music eventually "sinks its teeth in, even on the wooziest songs".
+Jordan Sargent of Spin called it a "sonic wonder" and said the songs are ingenious enough to justify their lengths.

-Pitchforks Ryan Dombal commended Timberlake for "shamelessly extol[ing] the joys of music and marriage", and viewed the album as more ambitious than his 2002 debut album Justified and more consistent than FutureSex/LoveSounds.
+Pitchforks Ryan Dombal commended Timberlake for "shamelessly extol[ing] the joys of music and marriage", and viewed The 20/20 Experience as more ambitious than his 2002 debut album Justified and more consistent than FutureSex/LoveSounds.
 Kitty Empire, writing for The Observer, found it mostly "terrific – lush and quirky too", with silly, respectable homages to Prince.
 Helen Brown of The Daily Telegraph said that the music feels both grandiose and intimate, and that Timberlake makes up for his thin voice with "yearning charisma and sly timing to sell every swoon."
 Genevieve Koski of The A.V.
-Club called the album "an exercise in sophisticated sexiness" and complimented Timberlake's "preternatural assuredness", viewing that his "skilled" performance rectifies the calculated production.
+Club called the album "an exercise in sophisticated sexiness" and complimented Timberlake's "preternatural assuredness", saying his "skilled" performance rectifies the calculated production.

-However, some reviewers criticized the album's lyrics.
-Alexis Petridis of The Guardian felt that the album's adventurous music is marred by Timberlake's lyrics, which he called "porny" and "awful".
-George Morahan of State called them banal and dismissed most of the music as "a protracted exploration of rhythm" that Timberlake and Timbaland are too familiar with.
+Some reviewers criticized the album's lyrics.
+Alexis Petridis of The Guardian said the album's adventurous music is marred by Timberlake's lyrics, which he called "porny" and "awful".
+George Morahan of State called them banal and dismissed most of the music as "a protracted exploration of rhythm" on which Timberlake and Timbaland are too keen.
 Slant Magazines Eric Henderson wrote that they overembellished "rehashed" musical ideas, "turning each B+ potential single into a C− epic."
-AllMusic's Andy Kellman said that "few songs are dynamic enough to justify their length" on a refined, but bloated album.
+AllMusic's Andy Kellman called the album "a pleasant and grown but tedious release from a charismatic entertainer and exceptional vocal arranger who is not a great recording artist"; Kellman also said: "few songs are dynamic enough to justify their length" on a refined, but bloated album.
 Jon Caramanica of The New York Times panned it as an "amiable, anodyne album" with little variation and seven-minute songs that masquerade as "artistry".
-Siân Rowe of NME viewed that Frank Ocean and Miguel are "doing better R&B jams in under four minutes."
+According to Siân Rowe of NME, Frank Ocean and Miguel are "doing better R&B jams in under four minutes".